Every day, our staff members are asked three basic questions about homelessness in Hillsborough County:

 How many people are homeless in Tampa-Hillsborough County?:

 According to the 2019 Homeless Count in Hillsborough County, on any given night there are at least 1,650 homeless men, women, and children in Tampa-Hillsborough County.
 These are people who are sleeping on the streets, behind buildings, in encampments, in cars, emergency shelters and transitional housing.

 Who is homeless in Tampa-Hillsborough County?:

-According to the 2017 Homeless Count Results, we know the following about who is homeless:
+According to the 2019 Homeless Point-in-Time Count, we know the following about who is homeless:

 How do we know this information?

 Each year, THHI coordinates the annual Tampa/Hillsborough County CoC homeless count in Hillsborough County which provides a ‘snapshot’ of homelessness in the community on a single day of the year.
 This ‘snapshot’ data helps the community understand who is experiencing homelessness and is used by the CoC, THHI, local leaders and others to develop policies and make funding decisions.

 Visit our 2019 Homeless Count Data page to learn more about the demographics of who is homeless in Tampa-Hillsborough County.